 Within the Heritage Centre, on the ground floor, is Granite’s Coffee Shop serving snacks and light lunches throughout the day.
 Additional seating is available on the patio, with views over the railway and quarry.
 There is also access to a small children’s play area.

 The railway was officially opened on the 24th October 2015.
 It links Mountsorrel and Nunckley Hill stations with the Great Central Railway at Swithland Sidings.
-Shuttle trains run to the sidings and back on selected weekends throughout the year and you may be able to catch tractor-trailer rides from Mountsorrel Station to Stonehurst Farm and Museum.
+Shuttle trains run to the sidings and back on selected weekends throughout the year.

 In the base of the old quarry you will find our small railway museum with standard gauge railway sidings and a short section of narrow gauge track.
 Here you will find our restored granite wagons as well as exhibits on loan from Leicestershire County Council.